EGYPT: THE LAST GOLD ADVENTURE

 A CORNERSTONE OF THE EGYPTIAN MINING INDUSTRY

 Aton Resources is well known throughout Egypt and is one of the most experienced mining companies in the country.
-Since being awarded its Abu Marawat Concession in 2007, with operations beginning in 2009, Aton has built strong working relationships with its partner the Egyptian Mineral Resource Authority (ERMA) and is actively involved in the Egyptian business community.
+Since being awarded its Abu Marawat Concession in 2007, with operations beginning in 2009, Aton has built strong working relationships with its partner the Egyptian Mineral Resource Authority (EMRA) and is actively involved in the Egyptian business community.

 MODERN MINING REFORM